3 lbs Baking Soda

 You can also eliminate the oil and make standard bath bombs, using a spritz of water, or hydrosol, to hold the mixture together.
 Just mist the powder and then press it together, in your hands.
 The right amount of liquid will make the powder just hold together when squeezed.

 *One way to deal with this is to add Castor Oil, which really helps 'glue' the bombs together and they will cure very hard and last a very long time.
+You can also add NatureSilk to add emollience and keep them slightly wet.

 ** You can also use any kind of plastic mold that you might find at the hobby store.
 Another interesting approach is to spray the mixture with a little water, or hydrosol to make it stick together and press it out into a square, then cut into cubes, and spray again, which will make the cubes bubble, slightly, and will look like sugar cubes.